peterjwatkins/detlimitr3/README.md

 #' plot(m2, residplot = TRUE)
 ```

-Further information and examples can be found in 'detlimitr.Rmd'
+Further information and examples can be found in '/docs/detlimitr.Rmd'

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.